-A Message to ROI/GLC employees, individuals, families, and other customers – updated 6/22/20
+A Message to ROI/GLC employees, individuals, families, and other customers – updated 02/24/2021

-For ROI/GLC Residential Programs: Under Executive Order 2020-6, all healthcare facilities, residential care facilities, congregate care facilities, and juvenile justice facilities must continue to prohibit any visitors who are not necessary for medical care, support of activities of daily living like bathing or eating, or that are not visiting under emergency circumstances.
+Under Executive Order 2020-6, all healthcare facilities, residential care facilities, congregate care facilities, and juvenile justice facilities must continue to prohibit any visitors who are not necessary for medical care, support of activities of daily living like bathing or eating, or that are not visiting under emergency circumstances.
 ROI program supervisors continue to work with families to maintain contact with their loved ones via telephone and/or video conferencing where possible while the Executive Order remains in effect.

+The individuals served by 16/17 of ROI’s adult group homes and all supported living programs have been offered and completed their two dose vaccination series (as approved by guardians).
+The 17th group home has begun the vaccination process and has received one dose.
+ROI staff have all been offered the opportunity for vaccination.
 ALL ROI programs continue to assess for COVID-19 symptoms (acute respiratory illness symptoms) and risk factors for all individuals not under our care who are seeking entry into our programs.
 All ROI programs must deny entry to any individual with these symptoms or risk factors.
 We understand this continues to be very stressful for everyone.
 We are making changes daily as we learn how to interpret directives from governmental entities and focus on protecting the health of everyone involved.
 Please continue to ask us questions.
 We will get answers as quickly as we can if we don’t know immediately.